 But even then, expect to spend between 10 minutes to an hour each time you want to charge, depending on the available charging speed and how empty your battery is.

-(Generally, on a Tesla, you only need to fill the car enough to get to the next Supercharger, plus some extra.)
+In most cases, with a Tesla, you only need to fill the car enough to get to the next Supercharger, plus some extra.

 So the rule with an EV is that the faster you go, the shorter distance you can travel with the amount of energy at hand and the longer you’ll need to charge.

 That said, pick the best balance of the speed you like and the amount of time you need to spend on the road before getting to the final destination.

 In my experience, 70mph is the best cruising speed on the Model Y, where I could get where I wanted with the least time spent on driving and charging.

 This math doesn’t apply if you have to drive for 200 miles or less, but that’s the optimal speed with a trip that requires multiple charges.
 I’ve tried this on numerous 600-plus-mile legs.

 And, again, going more slowly will get you far, even more than the EPA estimate, but it will take longer to get there.
 So, slow down if you think you might run out of juice sooner than expected.

 (Any Tesla can give you a relatively accurate real-time range estimate via the Energy section of its touchscreen.)